 The pages of ancient codices were square or nearly square and divided into several vertical columns of text on each folio.
 Vaticanus features three columns per page, Sinaiticus four.
 The text is written entirely in capital letters and the columns consist of 12 to 14 letters each, totally without punctuation or breaks between chapters: imagine trying to read a text like that, even if you knew Greek!
 The chapter and verse divisions of the bible were added much later, in the 12th and 14th centuries.

-Vaticanus represents the most comprehensive Greek version of the Old Testament too (known as the Septuagint, after its seventy translators), although that is not complete.
-The first twenty leaves of the Book of Genesis have been lost to history, and it is missing the books of Maccabees and a few other minor parts.
+Vaticanus represents the most complete Greek version of the Old Testament too (known as the Septuagint), although the books are not fully accounted for either.
+The first twenty leaves of the Book of Genesis, for example, are missing, as well as the two books of Maccabees and a few other minor parts.

 For a book that is 1700 years old, the Codex is remarkably intact, perhaps owing to its jealous guarding by Church authorities through the ages.
 There are many humorous accounts from annoyed Protestant scholars who received permission to study the Codex only to be assigned two or three Vatican officials to look over their shoulders and watch their every move while they examined the great book.
-I guess that’s what it takes to keep an ancient manuscript in one piece for 1700 years!
+I guess that kind of diligence is what is needed to keep an ancient manuscript in one piece for 1700 years!

 One interesting historical tidbit: when Napoleon overran Rome in 1809, he sacked the Vatican library and art collection.
 (He was a tyrant but not a fool.)
 One of the precious treasures he stole from the Library was the Codex Vaticanus which he brought back with him to Paris.
 Thankfully, the French returned the manuscript to the Vatican when Napoleon fell in 1815.